nanowallets-guide/nanowallets-json/README.md

 * A **Bip32 seed** is a 128 long hexadecimal string and can also be converted to a 24-word phrase that is called a Bip32 mnemonic, for example by using [nanocurrency-web-js](https://github.com/numsu/nanocurrency-web-js)

 ### Private keys and derivation types
-* When a Nano seed is imported into a wallet that seed will be converted to one or more private keys using **blake2b** derivation (only derivation applicable to a Nano seed).
-From that the Nano public key (aka account or address) is derived.
+* When a Nano seed, a Bip32 seed or mnemonic is imported into a wallet that seed will be converted to one or more private keys using either **blake2b** or **bip39/44** derivation.
+From that the Nano public key (aka account/address) is derived.
-* When a Bip32 seed, a 24-word or 12-word phrase is imported it will be converted to one or more private keys using either **blake2b** or **bip39/44 derivation**.
-For example, a Ledger hardware wallet is using bip39/44.
+* For example, a Ledger hardware wallet and most multi-currency wallets are using bip39/44 while blake2b is the recommended method for native Nano wallets.
+However, there is nothing stopping wallets from supporting both.

 ### Public keys
 * A public key is a 64 long hexadecimal string and is equivalent to a Nano account/address.

 ### Mnemonic phrases
 * A **24-word** mnemonic phrase can be converted to a Nano seed (entropy) or a Bip32 seed.
 A **12-word** mnemonic is used in some wallets but has a lower entropy and not recommended.
-A Ledger hardware wallets use 24-word by default.
+A Ledger hardware wallet is using a 24-word recovery phrase by default.

+To test all this in practice you can jump over to [KeyTools Key Converter](https://tools.nanos.cc/?tool=seed).
+That can be used to verify different wallets and to determine what derivation method they use.
+When using real keys, it's recommended to download the tool and run offline.
+Download link and info can be found at the tool´s home page.